 Where the Capital One® Walmart Rewards™ Card and Walmart Rewards Card fall short

 Capital One® Walmart Rewards™ Card

 While this card offers a generous rewards rate on purchases at Walmart.com, the rate for in-store purchases leaves something to be desired.
 After the introductory offer expires, you’ll only earn 2% on Walmart purchases in stores, but earn the higher rate for Walmart.com.
-There’s no need to go with a Walmart-specific card to get 2% cashback — the excellent Citi® Double Cash Card – 18 month BT offer lets you earn 2% cash back on purchases: 1% when you buy plus 1% as you pay..
+There’s no need to go with a Walmart-specific card to get 2% cashback — the excellent Citi® Double Cash Card – 18 month BT offer lets you earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases..

 Walmart Rewards Card

 The same critique of the Capital One® Walmart Rewards™ Card — the lackluster rate on in-store purchases after the introductory offer expires — applies to the Walmart Rewards Card.
 (But note you’ll still get the higher 5% rate for Walmart.com purchases.)
 Plus, it’s a store card, meaning that it will be of limited use to you if you frequently shop outside of Walmart and Walmart.com.